TRIANGLE AIO TWIN Review: Three Point Turn

 TRIANGLE AIO TWIN Review

-All important wi-fi information on an app screen.
+All important wi-fi information is on an app screen.

 TRIANGLE AIO TWIN Review

-The 25mm silk dome tweeter features a surround designed to minimise unwanted reflections from the front baffle.
+The 25mm silk dome tweeter features a surround designed to minimize unwanted reflections from the front baffle.

-The remote control enables adjustment of treble and bass and an EQ reset to restore Triangle’s ‘flat’ response.
+The remote control enables treble and bass adjustment and an EQ reset to restore Triangle’s ‘flat’ response.

 TRIANGLE AIO TWIN Review